raquo/Airstream/README.md

 ### Error Handling

 Airstream error handling is very different from conventional streaming libraries.
-Before diving into implementation details we first need to understand these differences and the reasons such a departure from the norms was deemed beneficial.
+Before diving into implementation details we first need to understand these differences and the reasons why such a departure from the norm is beneficial.

 #### Scala Exception Handling

-First, let's define what kind of errors we're talking about here.
-This whole section is concerned with exceptions thrown by user-provided code used to build Airstream observables.
-For example, the `project` function in `stream.map(project)` throwing.
+First, to clarify what kind of errors we're talking about here: this whole section is concerned with exceptions thrown by _user-provided_ code inside Airstream observables.
+For example, consider the `project` function in `stream.map(project)` throwing.
 Without special error handling capabilities in Airstream, such an exception would terminate the propagation of this stream and bubble up the call stack.

 However, this behaviour is vastly undesirable in FRP context because the caller (which would be the source of events) is not normally in a position to handle failures of child observables.
 For example, a DOM event listener that publishes DOM events onto a stream can't do much about some other component failing to process some of those events.
 So we need a different strategy to deal with errors in observables.

 #### Conventional Streaming Libraries

 Conventional streaming libraries basically don't propagate errors in observables.
-If your stream fails, it gets _completed_, meaning that it informs all of its dependants and observers that it will no longer produce events and will basically shut down.
+If your stream fails, it gets _completed_, meaning that it informs all of its dependant observables and observers that it will no longer produce events, and is now shutting down forever.

 If you don't want this outcome, you need to _recover_ from such an error by creating a stream that takes two inputs: this original stream, and a stream factory that returns a new stream that you will switch to if the original stream errors.